predictiveworks/works-beats/beats-opcua/README.md

 high-performance stack (channels, serialization, data structures, security), and client and server SDKs.

+**OPC-UA Beat** serves as a data gateway that tracks, standardizes and exposes industrial IoT data to FIWARE & MQTT networks, and via SSE to custom applications.

 # OPC UA

 **OPC UA** is a well-known client-server protocol used in the Industry.
 An OPC UA server is usually